-47 Essential Services Commission, Unbooked commercial passenger vehicle fare review 2018: Final decision, September 2018.
+&lt;sup>53 Essential Services Commission, Unbooked commercial passenger vehicle fare review 2018: Final decision, September 2018.

-Figure 5: Total taxi shift hours in the Melbourne metropolitan, urban and large regional zones: 2016 to 202148
+Figure 5: Total taxi shift hours in the Melbourne Metropolitan and Urban and Large Regional Zones: 2016 to 2021

 Note: Data sourced from the Commercial Passenger Vehicle Victoria's Multi-Purpose Taxi Program.
 Data on shift hours is not available for 2018 and the first half of 2019.